For urgent consular assistance call

 If you're attacked or robbed, don't resist.
 Criminals often carry weapons.
 You could be seriously injured or killed.

 The water sports industry in The Bahamas is poorly regulated.
-Be careful when renting jet skis and other water sports equipment as many companies and individuals offering water sports activities are unregistered.
-People have been killed or seriously injured using jet skis and other watercraft carelessly, or by the reckless behaviour of others.
+Be careful when renting jet skis and other water sports equipment, as many companies and individuals offering water sports activities are unregistered.
+People have been killed or seriously injured using jet skis and other watercraft carelessly or by the reckless behaviour of others.
 There have been reports of sexual assaults on foreign nationals by jet ski operators in Nassau.

 Petty theft and bag snatching often happen in tourist areas.
+Keep valuables out of sight.

 Always keep vehicle windows closed and doors locked.
 Leave valuables out of sight, even when your vehicle is moving.

-Public protests and events that draw large groups of people can turn violent.
+Public protests and events that attract large groups of people can turn violent.

 More information: